Club Autosport Race Team

 The 90s saw the switch to Thunder Saloons, televised meetings and huge prize money were a big draw.

-Both retired from racing later in the 90s to concentrate on their sons racing – Mark Chilton and Craig Phillips.
+Both retired from circuit racing later in the 90s to concentrate on their sons racing – Mark Chilton and Craig Phillips.

 A wealth of experience, knowledge and enthusiasm has been passed on to the next generation.